 Distillerie Les Agnels is an organic lavender farm & distillery along Route de Buoux south of Apt, in the village of Les Agnels.
 It opens all year, and does its own range of organic essential oils.
-Visitors are welcome to tour the farm and production lines and also take a dip in its indoor pool, filled with therapeutic levels of lavender water.
+Visitors are welcome to tour the farm and the production lines.

 GAEC Aroma’Plantes is another organic, eco-friendly farm open all year with free visits and tours of the farm.
 They produce lavender oils for therapeutic and medicinal purposes which you can buy on site.
 You’ll find them on Route du Ventoux just outside Sault.